 Order Fulfillment in Review: October 2015

-As the clocks fall back and the nights draw in, Halloween is over and the holiday season is about to get into full swing.
-Retailers and parcel carriers are already weighing up their holiday staffing requirements, facing the crucial balancing act of maintaining high service delivery levels while not overloading on labor costs.
-If you already feel overwhelmed, take a break to breath for a second and review our summary of all the important headlines from the world of logistics and order fulfillment in review for October. [caption id="attachment_3326" align="alignleft" width="603"] Image Credit: US Dept. of Transportation[/caption]
+If you already feel overwhelmed, take a break to breathe for a second and review our summary of all the important headlines from the world of logistics and order fulfillment in review for October.

 - Rail and road freight reported mixed fortunes, with volumes slightly down again on America's railroads for both the month and year, while the trucking industry saw an uptick in tonnage in its latest report.
 Numbers were also up for road haulage in employment terms, where 400 jobs were added last month.